 Drink plenty of water prior to a race and ensure you know the locations of water supply points.
-Depending on the duration of an event you can also carry a Camelbak-type hydration system allowing you to keep hydrated without having to stop.
+Depending on the duration of an event you can also carry a rucksack style hydration system so you can maintain a steady progress without dehydrating.

 First aid for orienteers